 The Company considers highly liquid instruments with maturities of 90 days or less to be cash equivalents.
 The Company periodically makes short-term investments for which cost approximates fair value.
-Short-term investments at December 31, 2022 and 2021 consisted primarily of a certificate of deposit and is classified as Prepaid and other on the Consolidated Balance Sheets.

 Accounts Receivable and Allowance for Doubtful Accounts

 Accounts receivable are stated at the historical carrying amount net of allowance for doubtful accounts.
 The Company maintains an allowance for doubtful accounts for expected losses from the failure of its customers to make required payments for products delivered.
 The Company estimates this allowance based on knowledge of the financial condition of customers, review of historical receivables and reserve trends, current economic conditions in the company's major markets and geographies, and other relevant information.